zulip/zulip/docs/integration-guide.md

   integration for use in the user interface.
 You can add as many images as needed to effectively document your webhook integration.
 See [Documenting your integration](#documenting-your-integration) for details.
-* `zerver/fixtures/mywebhook/mywebhook_build.json`: Sample json payload data
+* `zerver/fixtures/mywebhook/mywebhook_messagetype.json`: Sample json payload data
   used by tests.
-Can add multiple files.
+Add one fixture file per type of message supported by your integration.
 See [Testing and writing tests](testing.html) for details.
 * `zerver/views/webhooks/mywebhook.py`: Includes the main webhook integration function including any needed helper functions.